 In the market for new hearing aids?
-When comparing hearing aids, you'll quickly learn there are a variety of hearing aid options to help improve your hearing—choosing a hearing aid can feel overwhelming.
+When comparing hearing aids, you'll quickly learn there are a variety of hearing aid options to help improve your hearing.
+It can feel overwhelming.

 A note on over-the-counter hearing aids